Graduate Certificate in HCI

-Courses are online through Engineering-LAS Online Learning using streaming media over the web.
 The program consists of a sequence of four three-credit graduate courses in Human Computer Interaction, which includes three core courses and one elective, for a total of 12 credits.
-The courses consist of recorded lectures delivered using streaming media technology, as well as, teacher-student interaction via chat-room, email, and phone conversations.
-More information about the streaming media technology used to deliver the courses is available on the Engineering-LAS Online Learning Support webpage.

-One Elective Course.
-Suggested electives include, but are not limited to:
+4. One General Elective Course, suggested electives include, but are not limited to:

-- CI/HCI 504 – Evaluating Digital Learning Environments
+- HCI/ EDUC 504 – Evaluating Digital Learning Environments

-- HCI 522 – Scientific Methods in HCI
+- HCI/PSYCH 522 – Scientific Methods in HCI

 - HCI/ME 525 – Optimization Methods for Complex Designs